shivsondhi/Triplet-Loss/README.md

 using triplet loss.
 The First 15 layers of ResNet50 have been frozen to reduce the affect of overfitting to the new dataset.

 # Note
 Dataset used is Cifar 10.
-However the images in Cifar 10 are of dimensions 32x32.
-However CNN models like ResNet50 / AlexNet / VGG16 /
+However the images in Cifar 10 are of dimensions 32x32 while CNN models like ResNet50 / AlexNet / VGG16 /
 GoogleNet etc. require image dimensions to be at least 197x197.
 Cifar 10 images can either be scaled up or padded neither of which are a good solution.
 It is better to use a dataset similar to Imagenet, with images of comparable size and information.
-The code contains Cifar 10 because it is already available with the Keras library.
+The code contains Cifar 10 dataset though, because it is already available with the Keras library.
 Add your own database in its place to run the code.